Back to Blog

 Data from PeakGG users in League consistently shows one pattern: players who track champion-specific performance almost always discover they have 1–2 champions with significantly higher win rates that they're underplaying.

 Why?
-Because we play our comfort picks when we feel confident and experiment when we feel like it — not based on actual performance.
+Because we play our comfort picks when we feel confident and experiment when we feel like it — not based on actual performance data.
+We play Zed when we want to make flashy plays, not because Zed is our highest win-rate champion.

 Tracking reveals the truth.
-You might think Zed is your best champ because you enjoy the high-skill ceiling plays, but your Orianna might have a 62% win rate vs. your Zed's 48%.
+You might think Zed is your best champion because you enjoy the high-skill ceiling plays, but your Orianna might have a 62% win rate vs. your Zed's 48%.
+The data doesn't lie about what's getting you LP.

-CS Differential as the Ultimate Early Game Metric
+CS at 10 as the Ultimate Laning Metric

-First 15 minutes CS differential vs. your opponent is the single strongest predictor of individual performance in the early game.
+First 10-minute CS differential vs. your opponent is one of the strongest individual performance indicators in the laning phase.
 Track it every game.

 What the numbers mean: